Transplant Recipients International Organization, Inc.

 B. The committee shall prepare the TRIO proposed annual budget, in consultation with the Executive Director, to be presented to the Board of Directors.

-A. The committee shall work with the Finance and Budget Committee to develop a financial plan for TRIO, working with the Executive Director and subject to the approval of the Board of Directors, and shall function as the fundraising arm of the Board of Directors.
+A. The committee shall work with the Finance Committee to develop a financial plan for TRIO, working with the Executive Director and subject to the approval of the Board of Directors, and shall function as the fundraising arm of the Board of Directors.

+Section 4.
+Communications Committee.
 The Committee shall be responsible for overseeing TRIO publications and lead Board of Directors’ efforts to enhance all type of TRIO communications.

 A. The committee shall lead the Board of Directors’ efforts in increasing membership by developing new Chapters and recommending Chapters for incorporation and chartering.